opengate

 Data migration is underestimated because organizations assume it is a straightforward transfer rather than a transformation project.
 Legacy CRM data scattered across spreadsheets, email, and multiple systems is never clean — deduplication alone can consume weeks of analyst time.
 Field mapping between schemas requires business logic decisions, historical data has inconsistent formats and missing fields, and records often no longer correspond to active relationships.
 Organizations that treat migration as a sub-task rather than a dedicated workstream consistently launch with data quality issues that undermine user trust from day one.

 The difference between a CRM that transforms a sales organization and one that becomes expensive shelfware almost always comes down to what happens after the contract is signed — data migration, process redesign, adoption engineering. opengate has seen both outcomes across the Bitrix24, amoCRM, and Salesforce landscape in Kazakhstan, and the patterns that separate them are remarkably consistent.
-If you're starting a CRM evaluation, we can walk you through a five-year TCO model that accounts for the hidden costs most vendor comparisons leave out.
+Our [software & cloud practice](/solutions/software-cloud) scopes CRM selection, 1С and Kaspi integration, and the migration work where most of the real cost lives.
+If you're starting a CRM evaluation, [talk to us](/contact) and we can walk you through a five-year TCO model that accounts for the hidden costs most vendor comparisons leave out.